-It's 2021 and there are fewer reasons to buy an Apple TV streaming box.
-That’s because Apple has partnered with many of the biggest TV manufacturers, such as LG, Sony, Vizio and Samsung, and integrated most of the Apple TV's best features – HomeKit, AirPlay 2 and even iTunes – into their TVs.
-The reason is simple: Apple wants as many people to have access to Apple TV+, its streaming service that launched in late 2019.
+It's 2022 and there are fewer reasons to buy an Apple TV streaming box.
+That’s because Apple has partnered with many of the biggest TV manufacturers, such as LG, Sony, Vizio and Samsung, and integrated many of the Apple TV's best features – HomeKit, AirPlay 2 and even iTunes – into their TVs.
+The reason is simple: Apple wants as many people to subscribe to Apple TV+, its streaming service that launched in late 2019.

 To watch Apple TV+ you need to have access to Apple’s TV app, which had previously only been available on Apple hardware: iPhone, iPad or Apple TV (it's now available on Macs).
 But now it's available on pretty much every smart TV and operating system.
 This has left Apple's streaming box in a tricky position.
 Is there any reason to get one?

 The answer is: yes.
 There are still a number of reasons to buy one of Apple's streaming boxes – either an Apple TV 4K ($179+) or an Apple TV HD ($149) — because there are a number of things that Apple’s TV streaming box can do those new smart TVs with Apple TV-esque features can’t.